Construction Projects Insurance

 Feel secure in your cover

 We understand the challenges you face; from economic uncertainty and increasing material costs, to labour shortages and modern methods of construction.
 Take comfort that we’re big enough to keep you safe as part of a world-leading insurance group, Marsh McLennan.
 Small enough to care as a UK community broker with 25+ years' in the construction industry.

-Employer controlled construction project (ECIP) insurance
+Owner controlled construction project (OCIP) insurance

-As an employer, can you be sure that the cover arranged by someone else, such as a contractor, is adequate for your project?
+Can you be sure that the cover arranged by someone else, such as a contractor, is adequate for your project?
 Cover arranged by the employer provides control over the policy, costs and ensures claims are paid directly.

 Latent defects insurance

-Delay in start-up (DSU) insurance
+- Delay in start-up insurance (DSU)